Dr. med. Dirk Manski

 Flank Incision:

 The simple nephrectomy is usually done via a flank incision.
 The dissection is done between the 11th and 12th rib to spare the subcostal nerve.
-Blunt dissection of the layer between renal fascia and the psoas muscle is done.
-The peritoneum is dissected of the ventral portion of the renal fascia until the renal vein is identified.
-On the right side, the duodenum has to be dissected of the vena cava (Kocher maneuver).
+Dissect bluntly the layer between the renal fascia and the psoas muscle.
+Dissect the peritoneum from the ventral portion of the renal fascia until you identify the renal vein.
+On the right side, mobilize the duodenum from the vena cava (Kocher maneuver).

 Dissection of the Renal Hilum:

-The ureter is mobilized, dissected and ligated well below the lower pole of the kidney.
-The dissection is carried on in cranial direction following the ureter, until the renal hilum is reached.
-The renal vessels are separated and dissected using overholt clamps and double ligation with e.g., Vicryl 0.
+The ureter is mobilized, dissected, and ligated well below the lower pole of the kidney.
+The dissection is carried on in the cranial direction following the ureter until the renal hilum is reached.
+The renal vessels are separated and dissected using overholt clamps and double ligation with Vicryl 0.

 Preparation of the Upper Pole: